Dalmarnock railway station: Station refurbishment

 The station underwent a full revamp in time for the 2014 Commonwealth Games, being handy to the athletes' village and several venues.
 Lifts were installed and a new street-level entrance and ticket office constructed along with landscaping aimed at better connecting the station environs to the nearby River Clyde and Glasgow Green.
 The station was temporarily closed for renovation on 4 June 2012 and was scheduled to reopen in November 2012, but the closure was extended to spring 2013 because of major problems over groundworks.
 The station reopened to passengers on 20 May 2013.

 Flooding

-Record rainfalls have often led to flooding of the station and closure for a period of several hours in 1903, two days in 1907, several hours in 1935 with water reaching platform height, one day for the whole underground in 1938, several weeks in 2002, several hours in 2017 (images), several hours in 2019, and two days in 2020.
+Record rainfalls have often led to flooding of the station and closure for a period of several hours in 1903, two days in 1907, several hours in 1935 with water reaching platform height, one day for the whole underground in 1938, several weeks in 2002, several hours in 2017, several hours in 2019, and two days in 2020.

 Services

+On weekdays and Saturdays, There is 6 trains per each way from Dalmarnock, Westbound, There 6 is trains per hour to Dalmuir(4 via Singer and 2 via Yoker), A few peak time and late evening services terminate at Garscadden.
+Eastbound, There is 3 trains per hour to Motherwell(2 via Hamilton and 1 via Whifflet) whilst 1 trains an hour to Whifflet and 2 trains an hour to Larkhall also run.
+On Sunday's the service is broadly similar with 5 trains an hour each way.